k21971/EvilHack/README.md

   Invoking `sudo` should not be necessary

-  - Using the `linux-debug` hints file assumes installing as root, and includes extra CFLAGS for debugging in a development scenario
+  - Using the `linux-debug` hints file assumes installing as root, and includes extra CFLAGS for debugging in a development scenario.
+If you prefer using clang as your compiler and have it installed, see `clang-linux-debug` as an alternative hints file to use

   - With either hints file, edit the install paths to your liking
 - Navigate back to the root EvilHack folder, and `make all && make install`